-So his fate lay in large part in places like Butler County, an overwhelmingly white, conservative county north of Pittsburgh.
+So his fate lies in large part in places like Butler County, an overwhelmingly white, conservative county north of Pittsburgh.
 There are nearly two Republicans for each registered Democrat.
 Most adults did not graduate from college.
-The economy rests on manufacturing and fracking, as well as from suburbs creeping in from the city.
+The economy rests on manufacturing and fracking, as well as service-sector jobs from suburbs creeping in from the city.

 Republican turnout in Butler County was an impressive 80% in 2016.
 But local Republicans say the goal is to push that number as high as 90% this year.
 And they’ve spent several months registering new Republicans, adding 9,043 of them this year alone, for a 12.8% increase.
 Trump’s campaign is trying to replicate those kinds of numbers in other rural and exurban counties in the state.

-Al Lindsay, the 74-year-old trial lawyer and farmer who leads the Butler County Republicans, says that registration push has been made easy by frustrations over pandemic lockdowns and a growing belief that Democrats no longer understand people who are religious and rural.
-But given the shift to Democrats around Pittsburgh and Philadelphia, his pitch is simple: “Look, there’s an urgency here.
+Al Lindsay, a 74-year-old trial lawyer and farmer who leads the Butler County Republicans, says that registration push has been made easy by frustrations over pandemic lockdowns and a growing belief that Democrats don’t understand people who are religious and rural.
+His pitch is simple: “Look, there’s an urgency here.
 We need you.”

-Trump “has given us an energy that says, don’t back down, stand up for what’s right,” said Longo, 30.
+His suits are tailored, his beard manicured and he drives entrepreneurs through Slippery Rock in a matte white Tesla.
+Trump “has given us an energy that says, Don’t back down, stand up for what’s right,” Longo said.
 “Open your mouth when you feel compelled to do so.”

-Republicans like Longo focused on new registrants, but they’re also hunting for voters like Dane Patricelli, a 27-year-old construction worker who leans conservative but cast his ballot in 2016 for Libertarian Party candidate Gary Johnson.
+Republicans like Longo are also hunting for voters like Dane Patricelli, a 27-year-old construction worker who leans conservative but cast his ballot in 2016 for Libertarian Party candidate Gary Johnson.

 Patricelli said Trump seemed like too much of a wild card in 2016.
 He wrestled for months with his decision this year, believing that Biden was a moderate even if the Democrats were drifting leftward.
 But he ultimately decided last week — after the last debate — that Trump had earned his vote.